To find out information about our school governors please click the tabs below.

 I have a degree in Finance worked for the NHS as a graduate, then after a career change and achieving my Early Years Professional Status in 2010 I worked in various settings from day nurseries to school nursery and charity run Pre Schools.

 I have a passion for learning environments and supporting children with special needs.
 So when I saw there was a parent governors vacancy I thought I could do that and help support the wonderful staff and students at the school.

-Vacancy- Co-opted Governor
+Linda Robinson- Co-opted Governor

 Naomi Readman- Co-opted Governor

 I am a retired teacher and spent all my working life working in the secondary sector of education.
 I started my career as a modern languages teacher in Clacton and later moved over to working in the field of Special Needs and Literacy and was appointed as SENCO in 1994, a role which I carried on until my retirement.
 After leaving the mainstream environment in 2004, I worked in Pupil Referral Units in NE and Central Essex, as a senior teacher, community leader and SENCO.
 This work involved working with the most vulnerable students in NE Essex, which I loved and was committed to giving these students, all with SEND, a chance to succeed.

 I have three grown up children and five granddaughters and am a very active 'nana' enjoying watching them grow and develop.
 I have many interests including singing in a local choir, being a member of a book group, swimming, walking and dressmaking.
 I enjoy travelling, trips to the theatre and cinema and have an active social life I was delighted to be appointed as a governor for Shorefields School and am committed to continuing my work in the field of special education.